fsu-lsu-anasen/a.dig/README.md

 #### How to use:

 Three broad parts to it, encapsulated into 2 shell scripts and an executable.
-The shell scripts themselves call executables which need to be compiled using 'make' from the ROOT directory.
+The shell scripts themselves call executables which need to be compiled using 'make' from the root (top-most) directory.

 1) ./correlateAllMMMs.sh <run#> which calls ./correlateOneMMM.sh